apache/pulsar/site2/docs/schema-get-started.md

 sidebar_label: Get started
 ---

+This chapter introduces Pulsar schemas and explains why they are important.

 ## Schema Registry

 Type safety is extremely important in any application built around a message bus like Pulsar.